Be comfortable in your own skin.

 - Considerable fear and avoidance of being with strangers

-- Excessive fear or worry that others will see or know they are anxious
+- Excessive worry that others will see or know you are anxious

 - Avoiding eye contact